ankudinov/ansible-devcontainer/marp_slides.md

     > The error handling and input validation is a very significant part of the `ansible.avd` collection.

-- Containers help to solve the issues above.
-But bring new challenges and not always easy to build and use.
+- You can always cry for help and catch other people cries from the [StackOverflow](https://stackoverflow.com).

 ---

-# What It Takes to Build a Good Container?
+# Normal Containers and What It Takes to Build Them

 <style scoped>section {font-size: 18px;}</style>

 ![bg right fit drop-shadow:0,5px,10px,rgba(0,0,0,.4) opacity:85%](img/docker-run-light.png)

+- Containers can help.
+But bring new challenges and building a good container is a journey:

   - Craft a Dockerfile with some essentials.
   - Add a non-root user, as root breaks permissions, breaks Ansible and ruins your work-life balance 😎.
   - Match user ID inside and outside of the container.
 Some operating systems like RHEL and the family are very strict about it.
 This is not a trivial task.
   - Create an entrypoint.
   - Take care of transferring Git credentials, keys, etc. into the container (if it's interactive).
   - Think about security and maintaining the container repository.
   - ... and it has to be multi-platform: amd64 and arm64 as a minimum.

-And now convince someone to run it. :ninja: ➡️
+- And now convince someone to run it. :ninja: ➡️

 ---